 However, if your goal is to become your own boss and start your own business, you need to start looking elsewhere.
 You’ll never have any say in how your MLM company is run, therefore it is not your business.
 Each MLM has rules set in place for their distributors to follow; if you break any of them you run the risk of being “fired”.

-Selling through an MLM, or network marketing, is a very easy business to get into.
 All that’s required to join SeneGence is to pay their start-up fee.
 The start up fee also includes your Starter Kit, which contains your training material.
 I found my starter kit to be a helpful tool; in it came with my distributor handbook which listed all of SeneGence’s policies and rules for distributors.
 I was initially disappointed that the Starter Kit didn’t include any of their products to try out, but I figured since the starter fee wasn’t too bad (only $55) I could purchase product later on.

 Signing Up As a SeneGence Distributor